 What are the best dishes to order when dining out if you're trying to do a gut cleanse?

 My safe bet when I eat out is going to a Greek restaurant.
 The menu is always packed with dishes that are easy on digestion, like salads, grilled vegetables, and grilled or baked meats.
-Fish is a good option because it's not as difficult as a steak or filet mignon to digest, and I tend to look out for anything with anti-inflammatory ginger, prebiotic scallions, or immune-boosting shitake mushroom.
+Fish is a good option because it's not as difficult as a steak or filet mignon to digest, and I tend to look out for anything with anti-inflammatory ginger, prebiotic scallions, or immune-boosting shitake mushrooms.

 BREAKFAST Green Smoothie With Mint and Blueberries